Misdemeanor Theft Charge in Wisconsin: 3 Next Things to Happen

 At this point, often the State will turn over the discovery in the case.
 "Discovery" consists of the police reports, witness/victim/defendant statements, squad car video, interrogation recording, pictures taken, property taken, warrants issued… namely all the evidence the State intends to use against you.
 If you are represented by an attorney and the State has these items ready, often the State will turn the discovery over to the attorney at the initial appearance.

 3. Judge is Assigned & Next Court Date is Given

 At the end of your initial appearance the court will give you a new date to appear, the courtroom where you are required to appear, and the Judge who will be deciding your case.
 Every Judge is unique.
 One Judge might give a lenient sentence whereas another may issue a very harsh sentence.
 However, that same lenient Judge may not always be good to have at trial.
 Therefore depending on the county, the case, and the desired path the case will take, there may be a desire to get a new Judge.
 Every criminal defendant is entitled to file a motion to get a new Judge.
 You are given this right only once and must meet certain time limits.
 If the substitution request is made after the time limits have passed, you have lost your right to change your Judge.

 Get Milwaukee’s Top Criminal Defense Attorney for Your Misdemeanor Theft Initial Appearance

-These are just some of the pitfalls that may arise when attempting to handle an initial appearance for a misdemeanor theft charge on your own.
-Having an experienced attorney not only gives you the peace of mind that a professional is handling the situation, but also protects you against the nuances that may negatively affect your case.
+Having an experienced attorney representing you not only gives you the peace of mind that a professional is handling the situation, but also protects you against the numerous pitfalls that can harm your case.